insooth/insooth.github.io/selective-argument-application.md

 // gives  (true, false,       false, true)
 ```

-Based on the sequence of `bool`s produced by `qualify` function we are able to filter out uninteresting values &ndash; leaving the "true" ones and substituting the "false" ones with gaps.
-We have to produce a _valid_ value in every case.
-The easiest way is to wrap every value in the sequence into a container that can have an empty state, and the flatten the abstraction (astute reader will see a Monad here).
-In the following chart `()` denotes such a container:
+Based on the sequence of `bool`s produced by `qualify` function we are able to filter out uninteresting values &ndash; leaving the "true" ones untouched, and substituting the "false" ones with gaps.
+We have to produce a _valid_ value in those both cases.
+The easiest way is to wrap every value from the sequence into a container that is allowed to have an empty state, and the flatten the produced abstraction (astute reader will see a Monad here).
+In the following chart, the `()` denotes such a container:

 ```
 (int,   std::string, bool,  int  )